 In February 2011, the Group issued US dollar denominated Eurobonds in the amount of USD 650 million.
 The US dollar denominated Eurobonds were issued with an annual coupon rate of 6.604 percent, payable semi-annually.
-The Eurobonds have a ten-year tenor and were fully repaid according to their maturity schedule after the reporting date in February 2021.
+The Eurobonds have a ten-year tenor and were fully repaid according to their maturity schedule in February 2021.